Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Evaluation

 \subsubsection{Varying Batch Size.}

-\figref{fig:scalability}(g) illustrates the impact of batch size on performance in systems with a fault tolerance of 5.
-All protocols show increased throughput as the batch size grows, though the gains plateau beyond a certain point.
-Notably, \sysname consistently achieves the highest throughput, highlighting its efficiency in handling large batches of transactions and maintaining superior performance across varying batch sizes.
+\figref{fig:scalability}(g) illustrates the impact of batch size on performance with a fault tolerance of $f{=}5$.
+All protocols improve with larger batches before saturating, but \sysname consistently leads: at batch size = 4,000, \sysname achieves $\sim$985k txn/s, while others lie in the range 328k--758k txn/s.
+As batch size grows further, throughput growth slows, yet \sysname retains its lead consistently.